Chart Color Schemes

 Hampton East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Hampton East is notably higher than national and state averages.
-As of the latest data, 42.4% of residents aged 15 years and over hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are most prevalent at 27.8%, followed by postgraduate qualifications (9.6%) and graduate diplomas (5.0%).
-Vocational credentials are also common, with 27.6% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 12.2% and certificates for 15.4%.
+Hampton East's educational attainment is notably higher than Australian averages.
+Among residents aged 15+, 42.4% have university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+Bachelor degrees are most common at 27.8%, followed by postgraduate qualifications (9.6%) and graduate diplomas (5.0%).
+Vocational credentials are also prevalent, with 27.6% of residents aged 15+ holding them - advanced diplomas (12.2%) and certificates (15.4%).

-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+Educational participation is high, with 29.8% currently enrolled in formal education.
 This includes 9.1% in primary education, 7.3% in secondary education, and 6.4% pursuing tertiary education.

 Frequently Asked Questions - Education